Qhax11/Shadow-Samurai-Showcase/README.md

 }
 ```

-- Cleanup on Exit: The OnExit() function is crucial for preventing memory leaks and unwanted behavior.
+- <ins>Cleanup on Exit:</ins> The OnExit() function is crucial for preventing memory leaks and unwanted behavior.
 It checks if the OnAttackAbilityEnded delegate is still bound and, if so, unbinds it.
 It also clears the LastUsedAttack reference.
 This robust cleanup ensures the state is ready for its next use.
 ```c++
 void UAttackStateBase::OnExit_Implementation()
 {